Send personalized messages at scale following up based on recipients' engagement

 Depending on how your recipients reacted to the original message, you can write different follow-up emails using more precise language suited to the situation.
 For example, you can craft one message for those who never saw your first one, another for those who did, and another for anyone who clicked on a link inside it.

-Unfortunately, you can’t edit the From field or the Subject line - this helps to keep your follow-up messages in the same email thread.
+Important note - you can’t edit the From field or the Subject line - this helps to keep your follow-up messages in the same email thread.
+Move to the next step when you're done.

 All done!
 Once the follow-up email is sent out, it will appear in the list of emails with the appropriate status.
 You can preview it, check its performance statistics, and see the recipient list once again.